 The correct test object must be used for testing, depending on the barrier resolution.
-Please see page 25 for the correct ordering code.
+Please see page 23 for the correct ordering code.

-Refer to Figure 23:
+Refer to Figure 24:

-Introduce the test object into the protected area and move it slowly, starting from the top and moving down (or vice versa), first in the centre and then in the vicinity of both the Emitter and the Receiver.
+- Introduce the test object into the protected area and move it slowly, starting from the top and moving down (or vice versa), first in the centre and then close to both Emitter and Receiver. - Multibeam models: - Intercept each beam with an opaque object, first in the center of the detection zone and then close to the emitter and the receiver. - Make sure that during each stage of the test object's movements the red LED on the Receiver is always on.